What Is Heroin?

 - Respiratory depression

 Continued heroin abuse can drastically alter the brain’s chemistry, causing a dangerous dependence on the drug.
-Some signs of heroin addiction include:
+Paraphernalia associated with heroin can include burnt spoons, plastic bags, syringes, dark and sticky residue, and more.
+Some common psychological and physical signs of heroin addiction include:

 Psychological and Behavioral Signs